xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 ?
 Do you want to delete the resource ingressclass/nginx-dai-xld: Yes Deleted ingressclass/nginx-dai-xld from namespace digitalai Deleting roles
 ?
-Do you want to delete the resource role/xld-operator-leader-election: Yes Deleted role/xld-operator-leader-election from namespace digitalai ?
 Do you want to delete the resource role/xld-operator-manager: Yes Deleted role/xld-operator-manager from namespace digitalai ?
 Do you want to delete the resource role/xld-operator-proxy: Yes